Carreau/ipython-wiki/IPEP-23:-Backbone.js-Widgets.md

 In the Python back-end (other back-ends discussed later in this IPEP), `traitlets` are used to define each property of the model.
 The `traitlets` machinery listens for the properties to change.
 When a property is changed, the modified state of the model is sent to the front-end via the same comm.

 The *view* and *controller* are combined in our architecture since widgets both display and accept input.
 The combined view and controller are simply referred to as a **view** in our architecture.
-The view **only exists on the front-end**.
+The view **only exists in the front-end**.

 This raises the first design question; How can users specify when and how a view should be displayed on the front-end via the back-end?
 The solution is a `model.show(...)` method in the back-end.
 When the `model.show(...)` method is called, a message is sent to the front-end instructing it to instanciate a view for the model (as seen in Figure 3).